BonganiMaila/London-Tech-Store/README.md

 # London Tech online store

 This project is an online shopping store that sells tech gadgets.
 It provides an easy access for people to buy tech gadgets like phones,laptops, cameras which can prove to be a hassle than going around at a physical score.
 With London Tech Store all gadgets are put in one place.
-At a reasonable price.

 ## Table of Contents